Announcement & How I Afford Travel Blogger Burnout

 To alleviate the burden so that I can still continue my blog, I turned to a creative outlet I absolutely love, … video.
 Producing creative weekly videos is still a lot of work and my equipment is nowhere cheaper, but the creative challenges of video, inspire the creator in me to keep going.

-Through weekly videos and my YouTube channel, I can take you inside travel to demystify the solo experience!
+Through weekly videos on my YouTube channel, I can take you inside travel to demystify the solo experience!
 My goal is to inspire you, share travel tips and to show you, that you can travel and not only survive it but have the time of your life!
+But pumping out quality solo travel videos weekly is not easy.
+It take a lot of time to film, edit and promote my videos to audiences and video is not a hobby for me.
+Camera, tech gear and maintenance repair is also an expense (Check out my gear bag).
+I have had my DSLR react badly to Thailand humidity and had to buy a point and shoot camera while traveling.

 Personally, I want to keep making travel videos to inspire and get more of you out there living your travel dreams!
 But I can no longer do that all alone.